BearBiPolar/DoIHave.../README.md

 # RiskWatch

 A website that helps you determine whether you are at risk of certain diseases through questionnaires.
+Feel free to check out our [original solution] (https://github.com/ha36ad/SpotlightProject).

 This website was an extension for one of our proposed solutions for our problem pitch for the Spotlight Mentorship Program.